liweinan/liweinan.github.io/_posts/2017-03-09-a-brief-introduction-to-citethisforme.md

 ---
-title: A Brief Introduction To Cite This For Me
+title: "A Brief Introduction To Cite This For Me"
-abstract: Cite This For Me is an online citation tool for students and researchers to cite multiple types of sources.
-In this article, I'd like to provide a brief introduction to the tool.
+abstract: "Cite This For Me is an online citation tool for students and researchers to cite multiple types of sources.
+In this article, I'd like to provide a brief introduction to the tool."
 ---

 # {{ page.title }}